Jon-Becker/research/papers/evm-compiler-fingerprinting/evm-compiler-fingerprinting.md

 -   `0x60 0x80 0x60 0x40 0x52` (indicates solc `0.4.22+`)
 -   `0x60 0x60 0x60 0x40 0x52` (indicates solc `0.4.11-0.4.21`)

-The solidity compiler begins execution by initializing memory that the program will use.
+The Solidity compiler begins execution by initializing memory that the program will use.
 For those interested, the exact Solidity memory layout can be found [here](https://docs.soliditylang.org/en/latest/internals/layout_in_memory.html).

 #### Vyper